ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 we need to be able to detect what keys the player is pressing.
 In particular, the controls are the arrow keys.
 So we need to add an event listener.

 #### 2.1.
-Create an event listener on document to detect the 'keydown' event.
+Create an event listener on document (ex. document.addEventListener...) to detect the 'keydown' event.

 Remember, an event listener takes in two parameters, the type of event and a function.
 Pass in the parameter "event" into the event listener function.